The Effects of Viscosity on the Linear Stability of Damped Stokes Waves, Downshifting, and Rogue Wave Generation: Linear Stability Analysis of the viscous damped Stokes wave

-\begin{rem} We are not aware of a way to incorporate diffusion from first principles into the Dysthe model.
-While the diffusive term is added in an ad hoc way, it suggests that a small amount of diffusion leads to more physically realistic behavior for large times.
+\begin{rem} The term $-\ri \epsilon^2 \delta u_{xx}$ can be obtained from the model presented in~\cite{didyza2008}, by carrying out the asymptotic derivation of the dissipative terms one order beyond where the Dysthe equation appears.
+It also appears in the model derived in~\cite{eeltink2019} as a higher-order term leading to high-frequency cut-off when viscosity is present.
+In fact, Proposition~\ref{prop2p2} characterizes how a small amount of diffusion leads to more physically realistic behavior for large times when viscous effects are present.
 Figure~\ref{ABmod451D} shows the stabilizing effect of diffusion for the same initial conditions and parameter values as in Figure~\ref{ABmod451}, with $\epsilon \delta= 2.1\Gamma$. \end{rem}

 As discussed earlier, multiplying $v(x,t)$ by $e^{-\Gamma t}$ is equivalent to subtracting $\Gamma$ from the real parts of the eigenvalues of $M_\delta$, enhancing stabilization.
 In particular, we have